kasvii/GATOR/README.md

 ### Train

-It is a two-stage training that first pre-trains GAT and then train the whole GATOR after loading the weights of GAT.
+It is a two-stage training that first pre-trains GAT and then trains the whole GATOR after loading the weights of GAT.

 Select the config file in `./asset/yaml/` and train.
 You can change the train set and pretrained posenet by your own `*.yml` file.